How We Teach Reading

 In addition to class based reading, children can also develop their enjoyment for reading throughout school.
 They have the opportunity to access the school library to choose from a wider range of books and on a termly basis parents are invited into school to share in reading opportunities with their child.

 Parent workshops run in Foundation Stage and Year 1 to support parents understanding of their child’s development of reading and writing.
 See the below information about Reading at Home.

 Above all, Park Lane strive to give children a well-rounded education in reading that enables children to be lifelong learners.

 A fantastic resource for parents which breaks down reading into age bands, explains all the terminology and provides on line books for reading is Oxford Owl.
 We would highly recommend the site for further information.
 Click here to be taken to their homepage.

 For more ideas, tips and activities on reading visit www.wordsforlife.org.uk

-Even if your son or daughter can ‘decode’ the words on a page and read them out loud, it doesn’t mean they’ll truly take in what’s going on.
-If they don’t understand the story, then they will struggle to enjoy reading and as the text becomes longer and more difficult as their word attack skills improve they won’t have embedded the early skills of comprehension so reading will not be for meaning.
+Even if your child can ‘decode’ the words on a page and read them out loud, it doesn’t mean they’ll truly take in what’s going on.
+If they don’t understand the story, then they will struggle to enjoy reading and as the text becomes longer and more difficult.
+We encourage the developement of discussing and verbalising what we have read to embed the early skills of comprehension so reading will be for meaning.